Stimulus presentation details

 In addition the sound output of the stimulus computer can be recorded in the fif output file of the MEG acquisition system.
 To enable this you only have to add the channel 'MISC5' to your setup.

 The headphones are in-ear types.
-Use a new pair of eartips for each subject, and dispose of used tips immediately.
+Use a new pair of inserts for each subject, and dispose of any used inserts immediately.
 It is easier to insert the eartips before the volunteer goes into the MSR, as this can be fiddly.
-Just disconnect the first section of tubing from the headphones for this, and reconnect them when the subject is seated inside the MSR.

 It is very important that you make sure that your soundfiles are created as loud as is possible, without distorting the sound.
 Make sure you adjust your recording level correctly during the actual recording, and adjust the level in a sound editor if needed.